All Episodes

 Day of voting.

-Soon as I'm done with the show, I'm getting out and I'm going voting.
+As soon as I'm done with the show, I'm getting out and I'm going voting.

-So don't just like everybody else.
+So just like everybody else.

 Well, my vote's not going to mean a whole heck of a lot, probably, but I'm voting anyway.

-All right, as we roll along, Sean Hannity Show, 800-941-SEAN, toll-free telephone number.
+All right, as we roll along Sean Hannity show, 800-941 Sean, toll-free telephone number.

-I mean, again, only one poll matters, and that's if you're going to go out and you're going to vote.
+Just to give you some idea, again, only one poll matters, and that's if you're going to go out and you're going to vote.

-Turnout in the New York area, I can tell you, is uh registering pretty heavy across Long Island and parts of New York.
+Turnout in the New York area, I can tell you, is registering pretty heavy across Long Island and parts of New York.

 New Jersey getting mixed answers about New Jersey.

-Um New Jersey have just had it with Bob Menendez.
+A lot of people in New Jersey have just had it with Bob Menendez.

-That that number's going to be interesting.
+That number is going to be interesting.

-That's certainly an outlier, not one you'd expect, but I mean, the people in New Jersey have done it many times.
+But I mean, the people of New Jersey have done it many times.

 Not exactly states that you think are going to win.